SampathiNaman/GGSL-user-management/README.md

 This repository contains a React-based application for managing users, integrating with the Reqres API.
 The project is structured to handle user authentication, display paginated user data, and allow basic user editing and deletion.

+## Website
+You can access the deployed project here: [User Management App](https://user-management-naman.netlify.app/)

 ## **Table of Contents**
 1. [Features](#features)
 2. [Technologies Used](#technologies-used)